 Yeah, me too.
 Can't please everybody.
 Some swear by you, some swear at you and some just swear.
 But I rest secure in the fact that out of the thousands of videos I have sold on eBay I've gotten so few "negative feedbacks" that for all intents and purposes, I really don't have any.
 A 99.7% positive rating (as of this date anyway) for a bunch of Wartznall Videos suits me just fine.

-Actually he is out in California doing a spectacular job both as a competitor and a sire.
+Actually he is doing a spectacular job both as a competitor and a sire.
 I don't link to his site anywhere or reveal his identity because I don't think it's fair to saddle him with his past.
 I'd rather not have my past on my back so I'm giving him the same courtesy.

 I had a woman ask me for free legal advice today, she thought I was a lawyer.
 Bear in mind that I'm not a lawyer or a licensed vet no matter what people think.
 I decided to get my "vet degree" without paying all that money and attending all those pesky classes.
 Apparently while I was doing that I got a law degree as well.